jhill1/SEPwC.github.io/_sources/Software_development.rst

    How does it differ from a pandas dataframe?

-Ai is a powerful tool for researching the basic concepts of new modules/libraries or ideas.
-It can summerise these easily and quickly to give you a good overview.
+AI is a powerful tool for researching the basic concepts of new modules/libraries or ideas.
+It can summarise these easily and quickly to give you a good overview.

 It can also help with specific questions too: